Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-09.md

 ## Part 2 — Build the Store (25 min)

-This part is instructor-led.
 The store layer introduces new APIs — `createSlice`, `configureStore`, and `Provider` — that you have not written before.
 Follow along, then you will use this as the foundation for the challenge.

 ### Create the Slice